 The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct Kansas divorce forms and complete them.
 Kansas has one set of official forms for petitioners with children and another set for petitioners without children.

-After proof of service (an affidavit) is filed with the court, the clerk will assign a final hearing date.
-You can get a relatively quick divorce in Kansas if your case is uncontested.
-However, even when spouses agree on all terms of the divorce, there's a 60 day waiting period from the time you file your case until a divorce can be granted.
+After proof of service (an affidavit) stating that the respondent has received the court papers is filed with the court, the clerk will assign a final hearing date.
+You can get a relatively quick divorce in Kansas when your case is uncontested.
+However, even when spouses agree on all terms of the divorce, there's a 60-day waiting period from the time you file your case until a judge can finalize your divorce.
 In other words, the final hearing date won't be any sooner than 60 days after filing the proof of service.

-While you're waiting, mail the notice of final hearing to the respondent and complete the required portions of the Decree of Divorce.
-You should also make sure that you have filed any written settlement agreement between you and your spouse.
+During the required waiting period, mail the notice of final hearing to the respondent and complete the required portions of the Decree of Divorce.
+You should also make sure that you have filed with the court any written settlement agreement between you and your spouse.

-If you give the court a fully executed (signed by both parties) Decree of Divorce and settlement agreement, the judge may choose to sign the final order without your testimony as long as the agreement isn't unfair and serves the best interests of any children.
+If you give the court a fully executed (signed by both parties) Decree of Divorce and settlement agreement, the judge can choose to sign the final order without your testimony as long as the agreement isn't unfair and serves the best interests of any children.
 (Note: if you live in Reno County, you will provide the court with a short affidavit instead of testifying.)

 If you still have questions about handling your divorce case, check out the Kansas Legal Services website "All About Divorce" page for access to forms and answers to many of the most frequently asked questions in a divorce.
-You may also want to consider hiring a local family law attorney to help with your divorce.